achleey/LENSEGUA-translator/README.md

 ## System requirements

 This project was developed in a Macbook Pro (Apple Silicon M1 Pro Chip) with macOS Sonoma 14.5.
-The following software is needed:
+The following software is needed 🛠️:

 - Python 3.10
 - PyCharm 2024.1 (Professional Edition), or another IDE (as long as the migration process is done correctly).